 Presque Isle Park

-Presque Isle Park’s diversity of forest and bog habitats are home to over 100 native plant species which, in turn, provide habitat to many resident and migratory bird species.
-Muskrats, beavers, turtles and waterfowl such as mergansers, mallards, Canada geese and loons are commonly seen along the Lake Superior shoreline.
+Get on your hiking shoes and get ready for an impressive wilderness near Marquette.
+Presque Isle Park’s diversity of forest and bog habitats are home to over 100 native plant species which provide habitats to many resident and migratory bird species.
+See muskrats, beavers, turtles and waterfowl such as mergansers, mallards, Canada geese and loons along the Lake Superior shoreline.
 Take the Bog Walk Trail for an up-close look at a 10,000-year-old bog and the specially adapted plants that inhabit this unique type of wetland.
 There are 6-7 miles of hiking trails plus an outer perimeter drive around the isle.

 Lagniappe Cajun Creole Eatery & Voodoo Bar